-6. The PCB profile (or outline)
+Chapter 3: The PCB Profile (or Outline)

 The profile defines the extent of the PCB.
-It separates what is the PCB from what is not the PCB and is an essential part of PCB fabrication data.
-Without knowing the profile the PCB simply cannot be fabricated.
+It separates the PCB from what is not the PCB and is an essential part of PCB fabrication data.
+Without the profile, the PCB simply cannot be fabricated.
 The profile must be properly and precisely defined.

 The profile defines a simple region in the 2D plane.
-The proper way to do this is to specify a closed contour: the inside of the contour is the PCB, and the outside is not.
-Simple.
+The proper way to do this is to specify a closed contour: The inside of the contour is the PCB, and the outside is not.
+It is that simple.